2019 Chevrolet Silverado 1500 spy shots

 The current Silverado 1500 was introduced for 2014, bringing with it General Motors' then-new K2XX body-on-frame platform for full-size pickups and SUVs.

 However, the truck has failed to excite buyers.
-In 2016, Silverado sales were down around 4.3 percent while Ford’s F-series experienced a 5.2 percent gain over the same period.
+In 2016, Silverado sales were down around 4.3 percent while Ford’s F-series experienced a 5.2 percent gain in the same period.

-The new Silverado 1500, expected next year, as a 2019 model, will amp up the level of technology and possibly add more aluminum into the construction mix to better rival its Ford counterpart.
+The new Silverado 1500, due on sale in 2018, as a 2019 model, will amp up the level of technology and possibly add more aluminum into the construction mix to better rival its Ford counterpart.

 2019 Chevrolet Silverado 1500 spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo